 Although IVR is ideal for self-service issues, some customers just want to speak with a representative.
 Always offer the option to speak with an agent at the end of your IVR menu.
 This also helps customers who get caught in a loop in IVR menus because they still aren’t sure which button to press to get their desired information.

 To help avoid any repetition, the agent should have access to contextual information about the caller.
 That means they can view the customer’s IVR can have access to the IVR options the customer chose before taking over the call.
 This helps cut down time to resolution and ensures the customer doesn’t feel they wasted their time selecting IVR menu options.

 If you offer services internationally, or even in regions with culturally diverse populations like the USA or UK, offering different languages on IVR menus can go a long way.
 This makes your services accessible to a wide range of people and will add to overall satisfaction with your brand.

 5. Use a high-quality speech recognition tool

 It will quickly become frustrating for customers if your IVR cannot understand their voice responses.
 Make sure you account for potential background noise, phones, and call quality.
 This can all impact how well your customers’ responses are recognized.
 Ensure you also provide enough time for a response, but not too much time where they are waiting for the next step of the menu.

 6. Set up a fallback to DTMF

 Ensure you’re prepared for any scenario.
-For one reason or another, the speech recognition tool might not be able to pick up on your customer’s voice.
-In case they are making selections by speech, and it does not work, add a fallback to dual tone multi-frequency (DTMF).
-Setting up a fallback makes your IVR more reliable and easier to use, helping avoid frustrating situations for customers.
+For one reason or another, a speech recognition tool might not be able to pick up on your customer’s voice.
+In the case they are making selections by speech, and it does not work, add a fallback to dual tone multi-frequency (DTMF).
+Setting up a fallback makes your IVR system more reliable and easier to use, helping avoid frustrating situations for customers.